-The Council has recently adopted the Local Plan 2014-2032, which involved participation from numerous stakeholders.
-Details are published on the Council's website.
-Local Enterprise Partnership (LEP) (Enterprise M3) - The Council has established good relationships and partnership arrangements as part of the involvement with the LEP.
-We have in place a relationship management approach and system.
-Social media is used to communicate and receive comments and increase levels of engagement through visits, meetings and working through partners.
-The Council supports the Prospect Estate Big Local (PEBL) The Council has invested in a range of traditional, digital and social media channels to enable regular contact, engagement and consultation with its key stakeholder groups, including customer feedback surveys, workshops, consultation items on the Council's website and regular citizen consultation on both Borough-wide and place specific issues.
-Engaging with individual We have effective arrangements in place to communicate and consult with relevant key stakeholders where appropriate and to fully consider/ use their feedback and/or complaints to help inform decisions.
-Furthermore, following a Peer Review the Council has established a process for undertaking regular citizen consultation on both Borough-wide and place specific issues. citizens and service users The Council has a corporate modernisation programme (ICE) (Rushmoor 2020) in place and consultation with Members, Officers, Key stakeholders and the public is ongoing to assist and shape this programme delivery and underpin the principle of a 'one-Council' approach. effectively Examples of significant consultation exercises carried out during 2019/20 included: Regeneration and highways functions, this included direct mailshots, public exhibitions, group meetings and presentations.
-Local Council Tax Scheme - annual consultation process A scheme is in place within the Council's Constitution to have public participation at Member meetings.
-Therefore, meetings of the Council and its Committees are open to members of the public to attend, with agendas and minutes being publically available on the Council's website.
+- The Council has invested in a range of traditional, digital and social media channels to enable regular contact, engagement and consultation with its key stakeholder groups, including customer feedback surveys, workshops, consultation items on the Council's website and regular citizen consultation on both Borough-wide and place specific issues. - We have effective arrangements in place to communicate and consult with relevant key stakeholders where appropriate and to fully consider/ use their feedback and/or complaints to help inform decisions.
+Furthermore, following a Peer Review the Council has established a process for undertaking regular citizen consultation on both Borough-wide and place specific issues. - The Council has a corporate modernisation programme (ICE) in place and consultation with Members, Officers, Key stakeholders and the public is ongoing to assist and shape this programme delivery and underpin the principle of a 'one-Council' approach. - Examples of significant consultation exercises carried out during 2020/21 included: - Local Council Tax Scheme annual consultation process - Code of Conduct for Members - Covid-19 Wellbeing consultation open to all residents - A scheme is in place within the Council's Constitution to have public participation at Member meetings, although this was subject to change as a result of Covid-19.
+Therefore, meetings of the Council and its Committees are open to members of the public to attend, with agendas and minutes being publicly available on the Council's website.